Andre-Fonteles/UbiOrb/README.md

 **What is**

+The UbiOrb Project seeks to develop a platform that fosters citizen journalism and, therefore, a more plural, independent and free press.
+In order to achieve this objective, UbiOrb must first allow ordinary citizens to create their own news website and publish news the way they think it is meant to be.

+Once this first step done, other important functionalities must be added to the platform.
+For example, we plan to implement some type (yet to be defined) of ranking for news and news websites according to their credibility.
+It could be also interesting to allow anyone (even unregistered users) to submit articles to any news website.
+The website team would be in charge of accepting or not the article, occasionally editing it beforehand.
+Possible features such as these ones briefly presented here must be suggested, discussed and later implemented, if valuable, in order to achieve our goals.

+Another positive impact of the UbiOrb Project is supporting inhabitants from smaller or sparsely populated regions to easily create and maintain their own local news media.

-The UbiOrb Project seeks to develop a platform that has as primary goal to allow ordinary people to create their own and independent news website.
-We believe the crowd (i.e., the power of every individual and the collectivity) if correctly guided, can be a key player in the fostering of a more plural and free press.
-We also aim at supporting inhabitants from smaller or sparsely populated regions to create and maintain their own local news media
+We believe the crowd (i.e., the power of every individual and the collectivity) if correctly guided, can play a key role in fostering a more plural, free and independent media.

-**What is**
+**What is not**

+UbiOrb **is not** meant to be a regular CMS, although it must share many of its features.
+Keep in mind that we have different goals.
+Therefore, we expect to see distinct features on UbiOrb as it develops.

+**Some Current Features**
+- Create news website with its own subdomain

+- Publish news with image and/or youtube videos

+- Invite new contributos to a website to help publishing news

+- Invite new contributors to help administrating the news website

+- English and Portuguese translations

-Here is an example of a news website created with UbiOrb: http://brasil.ubiorb.com (warning, portuguese content)
+Here is an example of a news website created with UbiOrb: http://brasil.ubiorb.com (notice, portuguese content).

 ![LOGO!](Images/brasil-sc.png)

+**Possible Directions**
+- Allow readers and anonymous users to propose news articles

+- Rate news and news website according to some credibility measure

+- Create a hub of popular news from different websites

+- _Make us suggestions_!

 **Inspiration**

-The UbiOrb takes inspirations on various different concepts and ideas.
+The UbiOrb Project finds inspirations from various different concepts and ideas.
 Some related subjects are:
 [free press](https://en.wikipedia.org/wiki/Freedom_of_the_press), [citizen journalism](https://en.wikipedia.org/wiki/Citizen_journalism) and [independent media](https://en.wikipedia.org/wiki/Independent_media).

-**Features**
-- Creates news website with its own subdomain

-- Publish news with image and/or youtubes videos.

-- Invite new contributos to help publishing news

-- Invite new contributors do help administrating the news website

-- English and Portuguese translations

 **Technical Features**